tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/产品类型_intl.md

 There are two types of products that can be created in the IoT Hub Console: standard products and NB-IoT products.
 The difference is whether their communication methods and modules support re-development.
 ![](https://main.qcloudimg.com/raw/f6e66177d91dad72cd423cdd714e0197/LoRa_product.png)
-### General Products
+### Standard Products
-General Products use wireless (2G/3G/4G/Wi-Fi) or wired communication, users can re-develop modules and create socket communication.
+Standard Products use wireless (2G/3G/4G/Wi-Fi) or wired communication, users can re-develop modules and create socket communication.
 ### NB-IoT Products
 NB-IoT Products use NB-IoT wireless communication.
 Users use the ISP's communication modules and serial port AT for communications.
 ### Gateway Products